lil-lab/ciff/README.md

  Test scripts for visualizing the dataset and simulators will be available on the wiki soon.

 **Note**: Touchdown dataset uses Google Streetview images that are owned by Google.
-Please see the Section XX in the Touchdown paper for details on how to get access to the dataset.
+Please see the Section 9 in the Touchdown paper for details on how to get access to the dataset.

 **Code Status:** An unstable release is available currently.
 Please follow issues for details on fixes left to be done.
 For any questions email Dipendra Misra at dkm@cs.cornell.edu.